Andrew-M-C/go.jsonvalue/docs/en/08_caseless.md

 ## Doing Caseless in Jsonvalue

-In jsonvalue, I use a map to store object typed JSON value.
+In jsonvalue, I use a map to store object-typed JSON values.
 By default, the `Get` method is case-sensitive.

-If you want to be caseless when getting sub values in an JSON value, just insert a `Caseless()` before the `Get` method.
-Such as:
+If you want to perform case-insensitive operations when getting sub-values in a JSON value, just insert a `Caseless()` before the `Get` method.
+For example:

 ```go
 func main() {